Hinduism Facts

 18. Kashi Vishwanath Temple is the holiest temple for Hindus.
 It is located in Varanasi, Uttar Pradesh.

-20. There have been substantial pieces of evidence that Hinduism had spread all over the world including Iran, Iraq, Afghanistan, Russia, the USA, Italy, and many other parts of the world.
+20. There have been substantial pieces of evidence that Hinduism had spread all over the world, including Iran, Iraq, Afghanistan, Russia, the USA, Italy, and many other parts of the world.

-22. Hindus believe that we get the human body when our soul passes through 8,400,000 species (Yonis).
+22. Hindus believe we get the human body when our soul passes through 8,400,000 species (Yonis).

 24. Hindus do not worship Lord Brahma individually.
 They worship him only in the form of the trinity, i.e., Brahma, Vishnu, and Mahesh together.
 There is only one temple of Brahma in the world, which is in Pushkar, Rajasthan.
 The same thing applies to Indra.
 Indra and Brahma are both cursed because of their weak characters.

-Some people use this thing against Hinduism but they should understand that Hinduism is bold enough to punish every culprit whoever he/she may be.
-This also proves that Hindu mythology is not a fairy tale but a history as no culture would abandon its gods.
+Some people use this thing against Hinduism, but they should understand that Hinduism is bold enough to punish every culprit, whoever he/she may be.
+This also proves that Hindu mythology is not a fairy tale but a history, as no culture would abandon its gods.

 28. Hinduism believes in a circular rather than a linear concept of time.